Here is where I’ll be posting about any tabletop games I’ve been playing.

 I have read the rules a couple of times, watched a couple of play-throughs, read through the forums on Board Game Geek1, and have set up the board.

-As mentioned in the home screen for this game on this site, I will be attempting the starter objectives:
+As mentioned in the home page for this game on this site, I will be attempting the starter objectives:

 Attain the Blessing of the Elves Saruman, Your Staff Is Broken Challenge Sauron Destroy the One Ring And I’m playing two-handed with these characters: